rafaelcastan/Api-MongoDB/README.md

 # Api-MongoDB

-This is an API developed in .NET capable of accessing a database and doing some operations:
+This is an API developed in .NET that can acess a database and do some operations:

 - Post
 - Get